ndim/gphoto-git-conversion/README.markdown

 gphoto SVN to git conversion
 ============================

-This is a collection of scripts and data to conver the http://gphoto.org/ project's SVN repos at SF.net to git repositories.
+This is a collection of scripts and data to convert the http://gphoto.org/ project's SVN repos at SF.net to git repositories.